-Any request for student records must be submitted to the school's main office.
+Any request for student records must be submitted in writing to the school's main office.
+Records can be reviewed, upon request, in the office.
+Copies of academic progress records will be sent home throughout the year.
 Requests for copies of cumulative records and/or transcripts will be met within five business days.
-Copies of academic progress records will be sent home by advisory teachers throughout the year as well.

-Academic Policies Standards-Based Grading
+Academic Policies